 Details of our upcoming events are listed below including how to register to book a place and join us.

-Conversation Starter Webinars
+Rural Conversation Webinars

 Join Us!
 We invite you to a series of short events that aim to generate conversation around the issues that matter to older people in rural communities.
 Our webinars bring together a range of people to offer different perspectives on the challenges and solutions.
 We hope this inspires you to take the conversation back to your own community, along with the contacts and ideas from the event.